nice-digital/nice-design-system/packages/nds-tabs/README.md

 - Type: `React.node`

-Children supplied to the `Tab` component will be displayed as the content of the tab.
+Children supplied to the `Tab` component will be displayed as the content of the tab panel.

 ##### title

 - Type: `string` (required)

-The label of the tab button.
-If no ID is supplied, the title will be slugified to generate an ID.
+The title of the tab button.

 ```jsx
 <Tabs>